 - Implement and monitor programs to ensure accountability and sustainability.

-Countries and their militaries need strong programs with courses of action that demonstrate:
+Countries need strong programs with courses of action that demonstrate:

 - Development of plans of action and policies.